mfedoten/dotfiles/README.md

 ## Dotfiles
 Next, we need to symlink all files in `home` directory.
-To do so I at first was using [Dotbot](https://github.com/anishathalye/dotbot#configuration), which is just great: it's clean, lightweight and simple.
-For more information visit [Dotbot page](https://github.com/anishathalye/dotbot#configuration).

-The problem with Dotbot is that it doesn't backup dotfiles in home directory.
-Instead I decided to use custom script, which always links files but ask user for backup.
+I have a custom script, which always links files but ask user for backup.
 There are several scenarios:
 - file already exist and is linked to a dotfile in your repository -> nothing happens.
 - file exists and it is identical to your dotfiles -> file is replaced with symlink, no backup.
 - file exist and differs from your dotfile -> file is symlinked to your dotfile, user is prompted to confirm backup.
 - file doesn't exist -> symbolic link is created.

-The script is mostly based on Simon Eskildsen's [linker.sh script](https://github.com/Sirupsen/dotfiles/blob/master/linker.sh), which is totally great.
-I just added two modifications.
+The script is mostly based on Simon Eskildsen's [linker.sh script](https://github.com/Sirupsen/dotfiles/blob/master/linker.sh), to which I added few modifications.

-First one is files backup.
-And second is that this script copies files recursively, instead of just linking the whole folder and overwriting its contents.
-I decided to do so because I prefer to have some "local" configuration, specific to each machine (e.g. `PATH` might be different).
-To do so I keep them locally on each machine, append `_local` to the names and add this suffix to `.gitignore`, that way they are still linked, but not overwritten.
-Ok, I understand that it's not the best way to do version control and that there are more [sophisticated ways](http://www.anishathalye.com/2014/08/03/managing-your-dotfiles/#local-customization).
-Maybe later I'll fix this, one day, I guess..
-Another fix I want to do is to think of the way how to create backup directories at the moment of backup.
-For now it creates `backups` directory with all subfolders in the very beginning.
-It's done so that structure of `~` would be preserved and dotfiles wouldn't just be scattered over `backups` dir.

 Before linking files from you repository the scripts first checks dotfiles in your home `~/` directory for broken links and deletes them.

 To link all dotfiles in your repository just type in:
 ```